-\paragraph{Evaluation.} We assess zero-shot instance segmentation performance on COCO and LVIS.
-For zero-shot instance classification, we prioritize LVIS due to its broader range of 1203 generalized categories compared to COCO, which covers 80 common categories, diverging from the open-world assumption.
-Moving to region-level captioning task, we freeze image encoder-decoder and train a text decoder on Visual Genome (VG)~\cite{krishna2017visual} v1.0 train set.
-We report the following metrics on VG test set and RefCOCOg \cite{mao2016generation} validation set: BLEU@4, METEOR, ROUGE, and CIDEr.
+\paragraph{\textbf{Evaluation.}} We assess zero-shot instance segmentation performance on COCO and LVIS.
+For zero-shot instance classification, we prioritize LVIS due to its broader range of 1203 categories compared to COCO, which covers only 80 common categories, diverging from the open-world assumption.
+In the region-level captioning task, regarding the domain gap between SA-1B and Visual Genome (VG)~\cite{krishna2017visual}, we adopt a two-stage fine-tuning approach.
+We first freeze the image encoder-decoder and only fine-tune the text decoder using the VG~\cite{krishna2017visual} v1.0 train set, denoted as `partial-FT'.
+Subsequently, we unfreeze the image encoder-decoder and fine-tune the model end-to-end.
+We mark this two-stage fine-tuning strategy as `full-FT'.
+Since there is no web-scale dataset with aligned masks, classes, and captions, all the ablation studies (Sec.~\ref{sec:abl}) are conducted with `partial-FT'.
+We report the following four metrics on the VG test set and RefCOCOg \cite{mao2016generation} validation set: BLEU@4, METEOR, ROUGE, and CIDEr.

-\paragraph{Modeling.} We maintain SAM architecture, comprising an image encoder, a prompt encoder, and a mask decoder for segmentation, while introducing two key modifications.
-Firstly, we substitute the computationally intensive global attention in the image encoder with convolutional cross-window blocks~\cite{li2022exploring}.
-Secondly, we upgrade the mask decoder to a generic image decoder by adding one semantic token for each predicted mask.
-Regarding the text decoder, we incorporate a linear projector and a causal Transformer.

-\paragraph{Implementation details.} In all pre-training and fine-tuning experiments, we utilize the AdamW \cite{loshchilov2019decoupled} optimizer ($\beta_{1}$ = 0.9, $\beta_{2}$ = 0.999) with a base learning rate of 1e-3.
-A cosine learning rate schedule \cite{loshchilov2017sgdr} is implemented, and the final learning rate is decayed to 1$\%$ of the base value.
-For pre-training on SemanticSA-1B, scale jitter \cite{ghiasi2021simple} is applied with a range of [0.5, 2.0] for 90k iterations ($\sim$4 epochs), with a batch size of 256 across 256 GPUs.
-We fine-tune VG without data augmentation for 30k iterations ($\sim$25 epochs), with a batch size of 64 across 8 GPUs.
-Additional hyper-parameters include a weight decay of 0.1, a drop path \cite{huang2016deep} rate of 0.1/0.2 for ViT-B/ViT-L, and a dropout \cite{srivastava2014dropout} rate of 0.1/0.3 for the image/text decoder.
+\paragraph{\textbf{Implementation details.}} We utilize the AdamW \cite{loshchilov2019decoupled} optimizer ($\beta_{1}$ = 0.9, $\beta_{2}$ = 0.999) with a base learning rate of 1e-3 in all experiments.
+A cosine learning rate schedule \cite{loshchilov2017sgdr} is implemented.
+During pre-training on SemanticSA-1B, scale jitter \cite{ghiasi2021simple} is applied with a range of [0.5, 2.0] for 180k iterations ($\sim$4 epochs), with a batch size of 256 across 256 GPUs.
+We fine-tune VG without data augmentation for 60k iterations ($\sim$50 epochs), with a batch size of 64 across 64 GPUs.
+Additional hyper-parameters include a weight decay of 0.1, a drop path \cite{huang2016deep} rate of 0.1/0.2 for ViT-B/ViT-L, and a dropout \cite{srivastava2014dropout} rate of 0.1/0.4 for the image/text decoder.
 The image encoder is initialized from MAE \cite{he2022masked} pre-trained weights, while all other layers are from scratch.
 For all experiments, we adopt up to 64 sampled prompts per GPU at each sampling stage.